EBI-Metagenomics/reference-databases-preprocessing-pipeline/README.md

             ├── names.dmp
             └── nodes.dmp
 ```
-`--generate_kofam_db true` enable preprocessing of KOFAM Koala and generation of the database of HMM profiles for `hmmscan`.
+`--generate_kofam_db` enable preprocessing of KOFAM Koala and generation of the database of HMM profiles for `hmmscan`.
 The output structure is as follows:
 ```
 └── kofam
     └── 2025-01-22